Bottom ash

-Bottom ash is part of the non-combustible residue of combustion in a power plant, boiler, furnace or incinerator.
+Bottom ash is part of the non-combustible residue of combustion in a power plant, boiler, furnace, or incinerator.
 In an industrial context, it has traditionally referred to coal combustion and comprises traces of combustibles embedded in forming clinkers and sticking to hot side walls of a coal-burning furnace during its operation.
-The portion of the ash that escapes up the chimney or stack is, however, referred to as fly ash.
+The portion of the ash that escapes up the chimney or stack is referred to as fly ash.
 The clinkers fall by themselves into the bottom hopper of a coal-burning furnace and are cooled.
 The above portion of the ash is also referred to as bottom ash.

 Most bottom ash generated at U.S. power plants is stored in ash ponds, which can cause serious environmental damage if they experience structural failures.

 Ash handling processes

-In a conventional water impounded hopper (WIH) system, the clinker lumps get crushed to small sizes by clinker grinders mounted under water and fall down into a trough from where a water ejector takes them out to a sump.
-From there it is pumped out by suitable rotary pumps.
-In another arrangement a continuous link chain scrapes out the clinkers from under water and feeds them to clinker grinders outside the bottom ash hopper.
+In a conventional water-impounded hopper (WIH) system, the clinker lumps get crushed to small sizes by clinker grinders mounted under water and fall down into a trough, where a water ejector takes them out to a sump.
+From there, it is pumped out by suitable rotary pumps.
+In another arrangement, a continuous link chain scrapes out the clinkers from under water and feeds them to clinker grinders outside the bottom ash hopper.

-More modern systems adopt a continuous removal philosophy.
-Essentially, a heavy duty chain conveyor submerged in a water bath below the furnace which quenches hot ash as it falls from the combustion chamber and removes the wet ash continuously up to a de-watering slope before onward discharge into mechanical conveyors or directly to storage silos.

 Modern municipal waste incinerators reduce the production of dioxins by incinerating at 850 to 950 degrees Celsius for at least two seconds, forming incinerator bottom ash as byproduct.